mohd-afeef-badri/psd/joss/paper.md

 Built upon `FreeFEM`  [@MR3043640]  for finite element discretization and `PETSc` [@balay2019petsc] for scalable linear system solving, `PSD` integrates sophisticated material modeling through its dedicated  `Mfront` [@helfer2015],[@helfer2020] interface.
 This architecture enables the handling of complex non-linear material behaviors and constitutive laws essential for realistic mechanical phenomena modeling.   `PSD` includes a purpose-built `MPI I/O`-based mesher-partitioner, `top-ii-vol` [@badri2024top], tailored for large-scale earthquake simulations.
 Further, there is implementation of hybrid phase-field fracture mechanics [@ambati2015review], which enables detailed analysis of crack initiation and propagation in materials, these types of simulations are treated at other end of the complete simulation chain for earthquake simulations to structure assessment.

 A distinguishing feature of `PSD` is its ability to handle large-scale earthquake simulations ($\mathcal{O}(10^9)$), particularly in fault-to-site analysis scenarios.
 This capability, combined with the solver's parallel architecture and advanced material modeling, makes it particularly suitable for comprehensive seismic risk assessment studies.
-The solver exhibits excellent scalability on tens of thousands of MPI processes, enabling simulations with billions of unknowns on large scale supercomputers.
+The solver exhibits excellent scalability on tens of thousands of `MPI` processes, enabling simulations with billions of unknowns on large scale supercomputers.
 This allows it to accurately capture the multiscale behavior of seismic wave propagation—from fault rupture to local site response.

 # Statement of Need

 Seismic hazard assessment and earthquake engineering require computational tools capable of simulating wave propagation across multiple spatial scales, from fault rupture (kilometers) to local site response (meters), while maintaining sufficient resolution for engineering applications.
 Existing commercial solutions often lack the computational scalability required for regional-scale earthquake simulations, while open-source alternatives typically address only specific aspects of the seismic simulation workflow.

-Current computational challenges in earthquake simulation include: (1) the need for billion-scale degree-of-freedom problems to capture realistic fault-to-site scenarios [@hori2018application], (2) integration of complex material behaviors including fracture mechanics for damage assessment, and (3) efficient mesh generation and partitioning for irregular geological domains often constructed directly from digital elevation maps (DEM).
+Current computational challenges in earthquake simulation include: (1) the need for billion-scale degree-of-freedom problems to capture realistic fault-to-site scenarios [@hori2018application], [@cui2013physics] (2) integration of complex material behaviors including fracture mechanics for damage assessment, and (3) efficient mesh generation and partitioning for irregular geological domains often constructed directly from digital elevation maps (DEM).
 While tools like `OpenSees`[@mckenna2011opensees] excel in structural analysis and `SPECFEM3D` [@Peter_Forward_and_adjoint_2011] addresses seismic wave propagation.
 It is of interest  to have an open-source solution with integrated platform addressing the complete fault-to-site simulation workflow with HPC scalability.

 `PSD` tries to fills this gap by providing a unified computational framework that combines earthquake source modeling, wave propagation simulation, and structural damage assessment within a single scalable solver.  `PDS`'s integration of advanced meshing-partitioning capabilities (`top-ii-vol`), sophisticated material modeling (`Mfront` interface), and fracture mechanics positions it uniquely for comprehensive seismic risk assessment applications requiring both regional-scale wave propagation and local structural response analysis.

 # `PSD` Features and Architecture